 Building Your Unit

-Not unlike building a mother-in-law unit, building a rentable unit has a few rules and nuances you should be aware of.
+Not unlike building a mother-in-law unit, building a rentle unit has a few rules and nuances you should be aware of.

 1. Check Building Codes

-Each municipality has its own codes and regulations, so check yours before you think about building.
+Each municipality has its own codes and regulations, so check yours before you think about building a rental unit.
 They will also affect what kind of addition you can make since some counties don’t allow ADUs.

 Location will be key.
 Where you choose to build your ADU will affect your privacy, ease of build and more.
 Do you want it to be freestanding or connected?
 A separate entrance?
 Will it easily reach current power lines and sewage pipes?
 You should have an idea of all of these.